Share taxi: Northern Ireland

 In some towns in Northern Ireland, notably certain districts in Ballymena, Belfast, Derry and Newry, share taxi services operate using Hackney carriages and are called black taxis.
 These services developed during The Troubles as public bus services were often interrupted due to street rioting.
 Taxi collectives are closely linked with political groups – those operating in Catholic areas with Sinn Féin, those in Protestant areas with loyalist paramilitaries and their political wings.

 Typically, fares approximate those of Translink operated bus services on the same route.
 Service frequencies are typically higher than on-bus services, especially at peak times, although limited capacities mean that passengers living close to the termini may find it difficult to find a black taxi with seats available in the rush hour.

 Switzerland

 Major providers of share taxis in Switzerland are Telebus Kriens LU, Taxito, myBuxi, Kollibri by Swiss Postal Bus, and Pikmi by VBZ Verkehrsbetriebe Zurich ZH.

 North America

 Barbados

 Most areas of Barbados are served by ZRs, which run in addition to the government-run bus service.

 Dominican Republic

-In the Dominican Republic, share taxis are privately owned vehicles running fixed routes with no designated stops.
+In the Dominican Republic, share taxis, called guaguas, are privately owned vehicles running fixed routes with no designated stops.

 Foreign Affairs and International Trade Canada advises against traveling in the Dominican Republic carros públicos because doing so makes passengers targets for robbery, and because the taxis are known to, "disregard traffic laws, often resulting in serious accidents involving injuries and sometimes death."
 The United States Department of State also warns that using them is hazardous, due to pickpockets, and are sometimes passengers are robbed by the drivers themselves.